mpbod/trickLED/readme.md

 ## Purpose ##
 Provide a framework for doing addressable LED animations in Micropython.
-This is not going to be as fast or efficient as the FastLED for Arduino.
+This is not as fast or efficient as the FastLED for Arduino.
+But it is pretty easy to create your own custom animation.
+And many of the animations use Python generators for their colors.
+You can make a custom animation by writing a color generator and passing it to an animation class like NextGen or SideSwipe.
+Most of the included color generators are a dozen lines of code or less.

+Watch the [demo video](https://www.youtube.com/watch?v=vLvrJPNvkvU) showing the available animations and color generators.

 ### Hardware Support
 It currently supports the ESP32.
 It runs on the ESP8266, but only with the precompiled byte code.